 The agricultural education curriculum develops a diverse agricultural background.
-While majoring in agricultural education, many students easily achieve a minor within a department in the College of Agriculture such as animal science and industry or agronomy.
+While majoring in agricultural education, many students easily achieve a minor within another department in the College of Agriculture.
+Click below to explore the agricultural education curriculum.

-Students will be assigned an agricultural education advisor who will not only guide academics and assist with career planning, but provide information to help with student employment and other personal concerns.
+Students will be assigned an agricultural education adviser who will not only guide academics and assist with career planning, but provide information to help with student employment and other personal concerns.